 Recent successful projects include the WICET coal export terminal in Gladstone QLD where we demonstrated our commitment to quality and reliability.

-In 2010, Logitech Engineering constructed and commissioned the Utah Point Material Export Facility at Port Hedland.
+In 2010, Logitech Engineering joined forces with PINC Group to construct and commission the Utah Point Material Export Facility at Port Hedland.
 We received two national awards for this project from Engineers Australia for Environmental Protection of the Stockpile Facility, and the Innovation Award for the Ship Auto-Mooring Systems supplied by Cavotec Marine.

 Enclosed Belt Systems (EBS) use a 'tear drop' shaped enclosed pouch which ensures 'dust free' conveying of raw materials.
 In 2019, Logitech Engineering assisted Premron CHS to commission a new enclosed underground coal conveyor system in Central Queensland.